 Respect is at the core of our school ethos and is modelled by pupils and staff alike.
 The school promotes respect for others and this is reiterated through our policies and practices.
 In line with our commitment to democracy, children at Burneston are always able to voice their opinions and listen to each other.
 We foster an environment where pupils feel safe to disagree with each other.

 Tolerance of those of different faiths and beliefs

-At Burneston Primary School this is achieved through equipping pupils with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
-We actively look for opportunities from which our children gain valuable We ensure that pupils learn about the main faiths represented in modern Britain and plan for visits and experience of other cultures and languages.
+At Burneston this is achieved through equipping pupils with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
+We ensure that pupils learn about the main faiths represented in modern Britain and plan for visits and experience of other cultures and languages.